Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After an included breakfast, say goodbye to your barge crew and trip leaders as your tour comes to a close.
-It is important that you leave the barge no later than 9:00 a.m.
+After an included breakfast, bid farewell to your barge crew.
+Please ensure you disembark no later than 9:00 a.m.

 Included Meals: Breakfast